vfernandezmartinez/average_calculator/README.md

 ## Tested approaches

-The following approaches were also attempted but they turned out to be slower:
+The following approaches were also attempted but they turned out to be slower/worse/not possible:

   * Use a regular expression to extract the tip_amount field instead of `line.split(b',')`.
 This was ~20% slower than the current implementation.

   * Use csv.reader().
 This was ~133% slower.

   * Download data in binary chunks but process each chunk byte by byte instead of using split().
 This was ~166% slower.

   * Use ctypes to import libc.so, then use strtok().
 Even though strtok() would be fast in C, this approach is very slow.

+  * Enable compression.
+This would be beneficial for slow download speeds.
+However, for fast connections, the time it takes to uncompress the file might turn out to be bigger than it takes to download the whole file uncompressed.
+Technically, the request could contain the `Accept-Encoding: br,gzip,deflate` header.
+Unfortunately, S3 ignores this header.
+When using CloudFront, compression is supported but [only for files up to 10MB](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html#compressed-content-cloudfront).
+One option would be pre-compress the file with gzip and configure S3 to add the `Content-Encoding: gzip` response header.
+But that requires changes in your S3 bucket which are out of the scope of this script.

 ## Unit Tests